- Current Students

 - Have a problem?
 We can help.

-The incoming class will be divided into three sections.
+The incoming class will be divided into three sections, and you will be assigned to the courses in your particular section.
 You will receive e-mail notice by July 15 indicating your section assignment.
 You will spend your first year of law school with your peers in your section.
 Getting to know others in your section will be invaluable as you progress through your first year.

 Once you are registered by the Office of Student Affairs, which will be by July 15, you can find your required textbooks by: